519 672 2121

 1. Contact class counsel

-Speaking with class counsel is a good first step.
+Speaking with class counsel is a good first step if you have questions or concerns.
 Sometimes the rationale for the settlement is not clear in the notice of hearing and can be easily explained by class counsel.
+Class counsel can provide valuable information about the settlement process, your rights, and what the proposed terms mean for you.

 2. Opt-out of the action (if the deadline has not passed)

-Class members are provided with one opportunity to opt-out of a class action.
+Class members are provided with one opportunity to opt-out of a class action, meaning you have a limited window of time to decide whether you want to remain part of the lawsuit or pursue your own legal claim.
 If the opt-out deadline has not yet expired, you may wish to opt-out of the class action.
 If you opt-out, you will not be eligible to receive any money or other benefits from the class action; however, you will be able to start your own case against the defendants.

 3. Object to the settlement